-^{a.} It is possible these products may be sprays, but it is not specified whether the reported uses are sprays.
+^a It is possible these products may be sprays, but it is not specified whether the reported uses are sprays.

+^b Not specified that these products are sprays or powders, so this information is captured for both categories of incidental inhalation.

-^b.
-Not specified that these products may be sprays, out it is not specified interference account operation. ^c It is possible these products may be powders, but it is not specified whether the reported uses are powders.
+^c It is possible these products may be powders, but it is not specified whether the reported uses are powders.